Founding director John Eckenrode and others discuss the mission of the BCTR and the legacy of Urie Bronfenbrenner

 - An engine for major funding of multidisciplinary collaborative efforts

-- A model for involving undergraduate and graduate students in translational research activities
+- A model for involving undergraduate and graduate students in TR activities

 - A link to other colleges within Cornell and to the Weill Cornell Medical College for joint activities

-Examples of translational research activities promoted by the BCTR include:
+Examples of TR activities promoted by the BCTR include:

-- Efforts to integrate translational perspectives into basic research, by encouraging innovative research designs with practical applications in mind, or by integrating practitioner perspectives that enhance effective translation.
+- Efforts to integrate translational perspectives into basic research, by encouraging innovative research designs with practical applications in mind, and by integrating practitioner perspectives that enhance effective translation.

 - Systematic reviews of the scientific literature to inform new research and guide practitioners and decision-makers.